-3.1 Institutions connected to the imperative mandate: recall

-13. Recall is characteristically American institution.
+- 3.1 Institutions connected to the imperative mandate: recall - 14.
+Recall is a characteristically American institution.
 It is a procedure that allows citizens to remove and replace a public official before the end of a term of office.
-Officials do not need to be specifically representative legislators but the term extent to other office bearers.
+Officials do not need to be specifically representative legislators but the term extends to other office bearers.
 A number of US states' constitutions (precisely; 18) regulate the possibility of recalling elected officials.
-Recall differs from impeachment: whilst the second is a judicial proceeding against an elected officer because some crime, recall is a political process.
-Only 7 out of these 18 States require specific grounds for recalling, whilst in the other 11 is a general and not focussed process (normally, in form of another election).
+Recall differs from impeachment: whilst the second is a judicial proceeding against an elected officer because of some crime, recall is a political process.
+Only 7 out of these 18 States require specific grounds for recalling, whilst in the other 11 is a general and not focused process (normally, in form of another election).
 For this second group, the Michigan constitution provides an example of the typical wording: "The sufficiency of any statement of reasons or grounds...shall be a political rather than a judicial question."
 (Const.
-Article II §8).
+Article II § 8).
 It must be said, though, that recall has operated mainly at the local level (some estimates indicating that three-fourths of recall elections are at the city council or school board level).
-In Canada, British Columbia also allows the recall of representatives.
+In Canada, British Columbia also allows the recall of representatives. - Elsewhere in America, certain countries introduced recall.
+Article 72 of the Constitution of Venezuela enables the recall of any elected representative, including the President.
+Once one-half of the term of office to which an official has been elected has elapsed, a number of voters representing at least 20% of the registered voters in the affected constituency may petition for the calling of a referendum to revoke that official's mandate.
+When a number of voters equal to or greater than the number of those who elected the official vote in favour of the recall, provided that a number of voters equal to or greater than 25% of the total number of registered voters vote in the recall referendum, the official's mandate shall be deemed revoked and immediate action shall be taken to fill the permanent vacancy as provided for by this Constitution and by law.
+In 2004, a referendum was held attempting the removal of President Hugo Chavez.
+In Belize, the government announced in March 2008 the introduction of a Bill on Recall.
+In August 2008, the government produced the Bill.
+Recall could not be exercised in the first 18 months after elections and, after this period, 30% of voters in a given constituency could sign a petition (which did not require specific justification) for recalling a representative.
+Then, a referendum would be held and 65% of voters participation plus 65% of positive votes would be required for effectively removing a representative.
+So far, the Bill has not been enacted by Parliament.